robert-bills/maker-projects/cinder-block-smoker/README.md

 ## Background

 I needed a large-capacity smoker that didn’t cost a fortune.
+I grill and smoke year-round, so I wanted something to stand up to the bitter cold of winter, and not blow away during the windy season.
 Commercial models were either too small or too expensive, so I improvised—literally brick by brick.

 Since the initial build, I have upgraded the heat source to a Dakota Fire Pit beneath the cooking chamber (not pictured) to generate steady airflow and efficient combustion.
 That fire pit channels heat through a firebox built inside the smoker structure, which then circulates smoke and warmth through the cooking chamber.